 Noront Resources, the leading mine developer in the James Bay region, landed a new "cornerstone" strategic partner in Wyloo Metals Pty., the mining division of Tattarang, one of Australia’s largest private investment groups.

-They take over from Resources Capital Fund (RCF) as Noront's biggest shareholder at nearly 38 per cent.
+They take over from Resources Capital Fund (RCF) as Noront's biggest shareholder at 23 per cent.